 In addition, TEFC gathered together with the purpose to be more intentional and contiguous with serving their missionaries.
 For this reason, a Missions Team (MT) was established with the designated name of TEFC Missions Communication (TEFCMC).

-The TEFCMC committee is designed to be an indelible conduit between Tottenville Evangelical Free Church members and their supported missionaries.
+TEFCMC is designed to be an indelible MT conduit between TEFC members and their supported missionaries.